spxp/spxp-specs/SpxpProfileSpec-V03.md

 Private data is supported for:
 - The social profile root document
 - The friend endpoint object
 - Individual post items.
 In this case, the “seqts” member must not be part of the encrypted data.

 ### 10.2 Supported algorithm and encoding
-The only supported encryption method is direct encryption with 256 bit AES in Galois/Counter Mode.
+The only supported encryption method is direct encryption with 256 bit AES in Galois/Counter Mode, identified as `"alg": "dir", "enc": "A265GCM"` by JWE.
 This requires a new random initialisation vector “iv” for each private block.

 ### 10.3 Object merging rules
 A source object `src` is merged into a target object `dst` as follows: